jcolomb/gintonic-blog/text/survey_analysis_report2.md

 We asked three questions about where they would save or search for specific documents in the different structures.
-Researchers were indicating different folders between them, and different than the ones we designed for it, showing that **a too detailed folder structure would not be helpful**.
+Researchers were indicating different folders between them, and different than the ones we designed for it, showing that **a too detailed folder structure seems to be rather inconvenient*.
 On the other hand, researchers would navigate the repository to find specific files using similar strategies (Fig. 3), suggesting that having a structure can be helpful, and may reduce the time to browse for specific information.